sha-sta/veris/README.md

-# 🛡️ SecureGuard - AI-Powered Email Scam Detection
+# 🛡️ Veris - AI-Powered Email Scam Detection
 ## HopHacks MLH Hackathon Project

-SecureGuard is a comprehensive email security solution that combines a Chrome extension with a powerful backend API to detect phishing, scams, and malicious emails in real-time.
+Veris is a comprehensive email security solution that combines a Chrome extension with a powerful backend API to detect phishing, scams, and malicious emails in real-time.
 It works seamlessly with Gmail and Outlook webmail clients.

 ## ✨ Features